iamvk2002/CodeClause-Face-Detection-using-HTML-and-Javascript/README.md

 4. Grant permission to access your webcam when prompted.
 5. The application will start detecting faces in real-time.

+## Library
+You can download the face-api.min.js library from face-api official repository.

 For any inquiries or feedback, please reach out to the project maintainer at example@example.com.
 Face-Detection Project Repository